 What's more, anyone in the U.S. who helps an applicant falsify an application to gain entry to the country can be indicted and prosecuted by a federal grand jury if the matter is formally investigated by Immigration and Customs Enforcement (ICE).

 Some examples of types of false information that can result in visa denial include:

-All of the following types of information are considered "personal," and therefore lying about them could result in a visa being denied:
+All of the following types of information are considered "personal," and therefore lying about them could result in a U.S. visa being denied:

-You'll be asked about your criminal record in any visa application.
+You'll be asked about your criminal record in any U.S. visa application.
 However, information pertaining to any arrests and criminal convictions is also readily available to immigration officers during the processing of the visa.